Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: inside4, Pixabay

-These dogs can weigh up to 150 pounds, with males being considerably larger than females.
-They stand at 28 inches.
-Again, females are going to be much shorter than males.
-Their head is enormous, but their expression is often soft and “lazy.”
-They have a double-coat, which protects them from the elements.
-Their outer coat is flat and coarse, but their inner coat is quite soft.
-When they shed, they will mostly be losing their inner coat.
+Newfoundlands can weigh up to 150 pounds and reach 28 inches tall, and the males are considerably larger and taller than the females.
+Their head is enormous, but their expression is soft and “lazy.”
+They have a double coat, which protects them from the elements.
+Their outer coat is flat and coarse, but their inner coat is soft.
+When they shed, they lose their inner coat.

-Their colors range from grey to brown to black.
-Their most well-known coat pattern is black-and-white.
-This coat pattern was popularized by Sir Edwin Landseer, who often painted them in this coloration.
-Therefore, this color is often called the Landseer as well, after the painter.
+Their colors range from gray to brown to black.
+Their most well-known coat pattern is black and white.
+It was popularized by Sir Edwin Landseer, who painted them in the color pattern.
+Therefore, the color is also called the Landseer, after the painter.

 Grooming

-These dogs require brushing at least once a week.
-They do not shed often but will blow their coat seasonally when they need more brushing than average.
+Newfoundlands require brushing at least once a week.
+They do not shed often but blow their coat seasonally when they need more brushing than average.
 They need thorough grooming with a slicker brush and a long-toothed comb.
 This will prevent mats from forming and also help keep them clean.
-If you keep this dog brushed, you will not need to bathe them very often in the least.
+If you keep your dog brushed, you will not need to bathe them very often.

-Spayed and neutered Newfoundlands shed more than their counterparts.
-Often, they will need to be brushed out a few times a week at least.
+Spayed and neutered Newfoundlands shed more often and must be brushed out at least a few times a week.
 As with all breeds, their nails should be trimmed regularly.

 Exercise

-The Newfoundland is multi-purposed.
-He was made to work on land and in the water.
-However, he isn’t that energetic.
+The Newfoundland is multi-purposed and was developed to work on land and in the water.
+However, they aren’t very energetic.
 The average Newfoundland only needs an hour or so of exercise a day.
 Still, they will take part in outdoor activities if given a chance.
-Most of them rather like long walks and hikes, as well as swimming.

-These dogs can participate in drafting and carting competitions.
-These dogs also love agility, dock jumping, flyball, herding, obedience, and tracking.
+Most of them like long walks, hikes, and swimming.
+They can participate in drafting and carting competitions and also love agility, dock jumping, flyball, herding, obedience, and tracking.

 newfoundland on the beach